uBizzy/koseven/system/guide/ko7/extension.md

 The [cascading filesystem](files) allows transparent class extension.
 For instance, the class [Cookie] is defined in `SYSPATH/classes/Cookie.php` as:

-    class Cookie extends Kohana_Cookie {}
+    class Cookie extends KO7_Cookie {}

-The default KO7 classes, and many extensions, use this definition so that almost all classes can be extended.
+The default Koseven classes, and many extensions, use this definition so that almost all classes can be extended.
 You extend any class transparently, by defining your own class in `APPPATH/classes/Cookie.php` to add your own methods.

 [!!]
-You should **never** modify any of the files that are distributed with KO7.
+You should **never** modify any of the files that are distributed with Koseven.
 Always make modifications to classes using transparent extension to prevent upgrade issues.

 For instance, if you wanted to create method that sets encrypted cookies using the [Encrypt] class, you would create a file at `APPPATH/classes/Cookie.php` that extends KO7_Cookie, and adds your functions:

     <?php

-    class Cookie extends Kohana_Cookie {
+    class Cookie extends KO7_Cookie {

         /**
          * @var  mixed  default encryption instance